ptillemans/casproxy/README.md

 This is straightforward to do for the single user case, however in the multiuser case, the current single cookie-store must be changed.
 Every account should have their own cookie-store.

+There is also some big issues with storing passwords needed to authenticate to the CAS server.